Skip to Content

 havuç tarator (Turkish Carrot Dip)

-• Olive Oil: Use high-quality olive oil if you have access to it since it’s a central ingredient.
+• Olive Oil: Use high-quality olive oil to saute the carrots.

 How to Make havuç tarator